k-lar/brem/man/brem.1.md

 **`--`show**
 : prints all reminders on screen

-**`--`add-to-bashrc**
-: DEPRECATED - will be removed in the future.
-Appends "brem `--`show" to the end of your shell's configuration file.

 **`--`add-to-sh**
 : appends "brem `--`show" to the end of your shell's configuration file.
 Current supported shells are **bash**, **zsh** and **fish**.
 You can also specify your own path to the configuration file with an